dadurigon/QuestAPI/README.md

 #### DidRecieveError

-DidRecieveError will be called whenever the API encounters an error.
+`didRecieveError` will be called whenever the API encounters an error.
 Here is some example code of how you might handle it:

 ```